HaoLiHaiO/fcc-fs-exercise/README.md

 # Freecodecamp MERN tutorial

-- goal: develop my backend skills
+My goal by following this tutorial is to improve my backend skills and knowledge.
+I am also improving the code quality by adding Typescript and using ES6 syntax.

 ## Notes